Montgomery County Minimum Wage Increase - Effective July 1, 2025

 A “ small employer” is an employer who employs 10 or fewer employees.

-Beginning July 1, 2024, the minimum wage for mid-size employers will be adjusted annually by the average increase, if any, in the previous year’s Consumer Price Index for Urban Wage Earners and Clerical Workers for Washington-Arlington, rounded to the nearest five cents.
-If the rate increase is less than $0.50 and the mid-sized employer minimum wage rate does not equal the large employer minimum wage rate, an additional adjustment equal to one percent of the minimum wage required for the prior year will be added to the annual adjustment, up to a combined total increase of $0.50.
+The minimum wage for mid-sized employers will be adjusted annually by the average increase, if any, in the previous year’s Consumer Price Index for Urban Wage Earners and Clerical Workers for the Washington region, rounded to the nearest five cents.
+If the rate increase is less than $0.50 and the mid-sized employer minimum wage rate does not equal the minimum wage rate for large employers, an additional adjustment equal to one percent of the minimum wage required for the prior year will be added to the annual adjustment, up to a combined total increase of $0.50.

-Beginning July 1, 2025, the minimum wage for small employers will be adjusted annually by the average increase, if any, in the previous year’s Consumer Price Index for Urban Wage Earners and Clerical Workers for Washington-Arlington, rounded to the nearest five cents.
+The minimum wage for small employers will be adjusted annually by the average increase, if any, in the previous year’s Consumer Price Index for Urban Wage Earners and Clerical Workers for the Washington region, rounded to the nearest five cents.
 If the rate increase is less than $0.50 and the small employer minimum wage rate does not equal the minimum wage rate for other employers, an additional adjustment equal to one percent of the minimum wage required for the prior year will be added to the annual adjustment, up to a combined total increase of $0.50.